hlorenzi/customasm/README.md

 # customasm
 This is an assembler that takes custom machine instruction definitions, and assembles files based on them.
+This can be useful if you'd like to test out a new virtual machine's bytecode, or even if you're eager to write programs for the new processor architecture you just implemented in FPGA!
 Check out the wiki for usage instructions.

 ```